Savings Calculator

 What is a savings calculator?

-What role does a savings account APY calculator play in planning?
+What role does an APY calculator play in realistic financial planning?